 Listen to the Holy Spirit's Voice

 The Holy Spirit is God—a divine Being with a mind, emotions, and will.
-He is always with us (Psalm 139:7-8).
-His purposes include interceding for us (Romans 8:26-27) and making decisions to benefit the church (1 Corinthians 12:7-11).
-His voice comforts, and He offers counsel when we ask and listen (John 14:16).
+He is always with us (Psalm 139:7–8).
+His purposes include interceding for us (Romans 8:26–27) and making decisions to benefit the church (1 Corinthians 12:7–11).

 When we feel that we have received personal instruction from God, we need to remain wise (Proverbs 4:7).
 We must “test the spirits” (1 John 4:1).
 The world is full of noise and distractions, and so are our minds.
 Life on earth is a spiritual battle.
-The enemy is eager to supply diversions to detract us from God's will (1 Peter 5:8).
+The enemy is eager to supply diversions to distract us from God’s will (1 Peter 5:8).
 We must be vigilant to ensure that what we have heard is more than a feeling but is truly from God Himself.

 Remember, God wants to show us the right path to take.
 He’s not in the business of hiding His will from those who seek Him.
-Isaiah 30:21 says, "Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, ‘This is the way; walk in it.’"

 Here are some good questions to ask as we examine whether or not promptings are from the Lord: Are the promptings confusing or vague?
 God is not the author of confusion; He is the bringer of peace (1 Corinthians 14:33).
 Do they go against God’s Word?
 God will not contradict Himself.
 Will following these promptings lead to sin?
 Those who live by the Spirit will not gratify the desires of the sinful nature (Galatians 5:16).